Marco Liorni: Transition to Rai and infotainment (2009–2018)

-New TV Experiences (2018–present)
+New TV Careers (2018–present)

-After finishing his experience at La vita in diretta, for the 2018/2019 season he is the creator and host of the programme ItaliaSì!, broadcast on Saturdays, a programme also confirmed in the following seasons.
+After finishing his career at La vita in diretta, for the 2018/2019 season, he is the creator and host of the programme ItaliaSì!, broadcast on Saturdays, a programme also confirmed in the following seasons.

-From 16 November to 7 December 2019, he hosts the semi-finals of Sanremo Giovani 2019 within ItaliaSì!; from 1 to 26 June 2020, from Monday to Friday, he hosts ItaliaSì!
+From 16 November to 7 December 2019, he hosted the semi-finals of Sanremo Giovani 2019 within ItaliaSì!; from 1–26 June 2020, from Monday to Friday, he hosts ItaliaSì!
 Giorno per giorno, replacing the programme Storie italiane which ended the season early.

 With ItaliaSì! he creates numerous specials dedicated to the Corinaldo massacre, the Sanremo Festival, the COVID-19 pandemic and the British monarchy.

 From the summer of 2019 to 2024, he hosted the game show Reazione a catena on Rai 1, setting a record for editions and episodes hosted; under his guidance, each edition, except that of 2020, ended with the tournament Reazione a catena - La sfida dei campione between the best teams.
-On 30 September and 7 October 2023, he hosted the prime time special Tutti giocano a Reazione a catena with famous people as contestants.
+On September 30 and October 7, 2023, he hosted the prime time special Tutti giocano a Reazione a catena with famous people as contestants.

 Since 2 January 2024, he has hosted the twenty-second edition of L'eredità, replacing Flavio Insinna, after the initial designation of Pino Insegno.
 On 16 and 23 March, he hosted the prime time specials of L'eredità dedicated to the Sanremo Festival and Rai on Rai 1.

 He began the new 2024/2025 television season by hosting the pilot episode of the game show Chi può batterci?, broadcast in prime time on Rai 1 on Saturday, 21 September 2024, while from 3 November, he returns to the helm of the twenty-third edition of L'eredità.
 In the same year, he made a cameo in an episode of Don Matteo 14 as himself, as host of Reazione a catena.
-On 31 December he hosted L'anno che verrà, musical event in anticipation of New Year's Day most viewed in Italy, taking the place of Amadeus.
+On December 31, he hosted L'anno che verrà, a musical event in anticipation of New Year's Day, most viewed in Italy, taking the place of Amadeus.
 From 11 January 2025, he has hosted the musical show Ora o mai più.

 Personal life

-From his first wife Cristina, married in 1993, he had a son, Niccolò.
-In 2014 he married in the United States of America his second wife Giovanna Astolfi, with whom he had daughters Emma and Viola; the marriage was made official in Italy in 2016.
+From his first wife, Cristina, whom he married in 1993, he had a son, Niccolò.
+In 2014, he married his second wife Giovanna Astolfi in the U.S., with whom he had daughters Emma and Viola; the marriage was made official in Italy in 2016.